Key takeaways

 Your website should have enough useful pages for a reviewer to understand the site's purpose.
 Do not publish copied articles, spun content, or generic AI drafts.
 If you use AI to plan an article, edit deeply and add your own examples, screenshots, opinions, and experience.

 For a new blog, a practical target is to publish a solid base of helpful articles before applying.
 The exact number is not an official guarantee.
-Quality matters more than a magic number.
-A website with 20 thin copied posts is weaker than a website with fewer but genuinely useful guides.

 2. Add Important Trust Pages